Tommy Milone: Baltimore Orioles

 Milone signed a minor league deal with the Baltimore Orioles on February 13, 2020.

 On July 15, 2020, the Orioles purchased his contract, putting him on the 40-man roster for the shortened season.
 On July 21, 2020, Milone was named starter for opening day vs the Red Sox as John Means had arm fatigue.
-On July 24, 2020, he made his Orioles debut as a Opening Day starting pitcher throwing 4 runs on 4 hits and 3 walks in 3 innings pitched against the Boston Red Sox.
+On July 24, 2020, he made his Orioles debut as an Opening Day starting pitcher allowing 4 runs on 4 hits and 3 walks in 3 innings pitched against the Boston Red Sox.

 Atlanta Braves

 On August 30, 2020, Milone was traded to the Atlanta Braves in exchange for AJ Graffanino and Greg Cullen.
 The Braves released Milone on September 30, 2020, right before their Wild Card Series game against the Cincinnati Reds.
-In three starts with the Braves, he went 0-0 with a 14.90 ERA.
+In three starts with the Braves, he went 0–0 with a 14.90 ERA.

 Toronto Blue Jays

 On February 25, 2021, the Toronto Blue Jays signed Milone to a minor league deal with an invitation to spring training.
-On April 4, 2021, the Blue Jays selected his contract and placed him on the active roster.
+On April 4, the Blue Jays selected his contract and placed him on the active roster.
 On May 27, Milone was placed on the 60-day injured list with left shoulder inflammation.
-On August 11, 2021, Milone was released by the Blue Jays.
+On August 11, Milone was released by the Blue Jays.

 Cincinnati Reds

 On August 24, 2021, Milone signed a minor league deal with the Cincinnati Reds.
 He was assigned to the Triple-A Louisville Bats.
-Milone made 3 starts for Louisville, going 0-2 with a 14.40 ERA and 10 strikeouts.
+Milone made 3 starts for Louisville, going 0–2 with a 14.40 ERA and 10 strikeouts.
 On October 11, Milone elected free agency.

 Seattle Mariners (second stint)

 On April 1, 2022, Milone signed a minor league deal with the Seattle Mariners.
 He was assigned to the Triple-A Tacoma Rainiers to start the 2022 season.
 On June 18, he was selected to the major league roster.
-He was released on August 2, 2022.
-He resigned a minor league deal on August 19, 2022.
-He elected free agency on November 10, 2022.
-On December 15, Milone resigned a minor league deal.
+He was released on August 2.
+Milone re-signed with the team on a minor league deal on August 19.
+He elected free agency following the season on November 10.

+On December 15, 2022, Milone re-signed with the Mariners on a minor league deal.
+He began the 2023 season with Triple-A Tacoma.

+On April 14, 2023, Milone was selected to the active roster to make a spot start against the Colorado Rockies.
+He tossed 4 2/3 innings, allowing one run with 3 strikeouts and 2 walks in a no decision.
+He was designated for assignment the following day.
+He cleared waivers and was sent outright to Triple-A Tacoma on April 19.
+On July 5, Milone was selected back to the major league roster to make a start against the San Francisco Giants.
+He took the loss after pitching 4 1/3 innings and allowing 2 runs (1 earned) on 4 hits and 4 walks.
+Milone was again designated for assignment the next day following the promotion of Isaiah Campbell.
+He cleared waivers and was again outrighted to Tacoma on July 13.
+On October 2, Milone elected free agency.